DemocracyClub/aggregator-api/docs/new-development-deployment.md

 Paste the certificate ARN into the `samconfig.toml` file.
 It needs to be placed in your `[<ENV>-public-access.deploy.parameters]` section, as the `parameter_overrides` value for the subkey `CertificateArn`.
 Keep that file open as you move on to the next section.

 Change your AWS UI's region selection back from US East to the region into which you're deploying.
-The region selection is stored in browser cookies, so if you forget to do this then you *will* be confused for 5 minutes when resource you know you've created aren't visible in the UI!
+The region selection is stored in browser cookies, so if you forget to do this then you *will* be confused for 5 minutes when resources you know you've created aren't visible in the UI!

 ### Preparing for deployment